 This is the second piece of equipment on this list that I haven’t used and although I won’t be purchasing one myself this could be a great choice for anyone with the budget looking to train hard at home.

-The hardest thing about training at home is motivating yourself this piece of equipment gives you 24/7 access to fitness classes lead by instructors that make them interactive and encourage you to push yourself all from the comfort of your your own home.
+The hardest thing about training at home is motivating yourself this piece of equipment gives you 24/7 access to fitness classes led by instructors that make them interactive and encourage you to push yourself all from the comfort of your own home.

 Not only that but all your progress is tracked and you even get ranked against other users to give a competitive element to keep you striving for your best.